What you can take to our recycling sites and where to find them

 - bank holidays 9am to 5pm

-Household waste you can take
+What you can take to our sites

-Check what you can take to the recycling sites, or tips in the lists below.
+Check what you can take to the recycling sites or tips in the lists below.

 You can also download the ZeroNet app from Tech-Takeback to get your electrical items collected from your home.
 Goods that are working or can be refurbished or upgraded will be donated to charity.
 Anything that can’t be saved will be dismantled and recycled responsibly.